timothypratley/calva/docs/site/commands.md

 # Calva Commands

-!!!
-Note "This list is totally incomplete"
-    If you want to help the Calva project, one way to do so is to help making this list of commands complete.

 Calva's commands are part of the [Calva API](api.md).
 They often accept arguments of some type, which you can use from keybindings and from [Joyride](https://github.com/BetterThanTomorrow/joyride) (or another VS Code extension).
 Well behaved commands return a Promise, if it is async.
 You can utilize this with Joyride too, or with keybindings involving [`runCommands`](https://blog.agical.se/en/posts/vs-code-runcommands-for-multi-commands-keyboard-shortcuts/).

 ## Example shortcut bindings